tboddyspargo/go-fetch-points/README.md

 1. run the command `go run main.go` or `go build; ./fetch-points`
    - This will start a webserver listing on port `8080`.
 Use the base URL: `http://localhost:8080`.
 1. Using your browser or an API testing application (Postman, Thunder Client, etc.) use the different routes to test the application (see below for more detail on the routes).

+> NOTE: You can run the provided unit tests from the command line by navigating to the root of the project and executing `go test`.

 # Routes